forwarder1121/forwarder1121/README.md

 - **Mel-Spectrogram Conversion Pipeline:** Developed an end-to-end pipeline to convert raw ultrasound vocalizations into mel-spectrograms for robust feature extraction.
 - **Achievement:** Secured **3rd Place** in the challenge.

-For more details, visit the [MADUV Challenge website](https://www.maduv.org/).
+For more details, visit the [MADUV Challenge website](https://www.maduv.org/) or see the [MADUV Challenge 2025 documentation](document/MADUV%20Challenge%202025.md).

 ---